zenecture/neuroflow/README.md

     L(W) = Σ1/2(t - net(x))²

 Where `W` are the weights, `t` is the target and `net(x)` the prediction.
-The sum `Σ` is taken over all samples and the square `²` gives a convex functional form, because -1 + 1 = 0, and we don't want that.
+The sum `Σ` is taken over all samples and the square `²` gives a convex functional form.
 For 1-of-K classification, there is also the `Softmax` loss function, but here we treat the XOR-adder as a regression challenge.

 The training progress will appear on console so we can track it.
 If you want to visualize the loss function, you can pipe the values to a `file` like this: